swift-conductor/conductor-docs/docs/documentation/configuration/taskdef.md

 # Task Definition

-Task Definitions are used to register SIMPLE tasks (workers).
+Task Definitions are used to register CUSTOM tasks (workers).
 Conductor maintains a registry of user task types.
 A task type MUST be registered before being used in a workflow.

 This should not be confused with [*Task Configurations*](./workflowdef/index.md#task-configurations) which are part of the Workflow Definition, and are iterated in the `tasks` property in the definition.